-The NC comprises four (4) directors, a majority of whom are Independent Directors.
-The Chairman of the NC is an Independent Director who is neither a substantial shareholder of the Company, nor directly associated with a substantial shareholder of the Company.
+The NC comprises four (4) members, three (3) of whom, including the NC Chairman, are independent.
+The Chairman of the NC is an Independent Director who is neither a substantial Shareholder of the Company, nor directly associated with a substantial Shareholder of the Company.
+The Lead Independent Non-Executive Director, Mr. Hong Pian Tee, is a member of the NC.

 The NC is scheduled to meet at least once a year and at such other times as may be necessary.
-In respect of FY2019, two (2) NC meetings were held.
-The purpose of the meeting was primarily for the review of the overall performance of the Board, Board Committees and the assessment of individual Directors in terms of their role and responsibilities and to confirm matters regarding the re-election of Directors at the forthcoming AGM.
+In respect of FY2020, two (2) NC meetings were held.
+The purpose of the meeting was primarily to review the overall performance of the Board and Board Committees, conduct an assessment of individual Directors in terms of their role and responsibilities and confirm matters regarding the re-election of Directors at the forthcoming AGM.